DannyYTL/ENGG1340-GP/README.md

 If you choose "L" loading the last game:
             the game board will be shown on the terminal as it appears when you quit the game last time

-The actions the player can choose: "e" - execute, "f" - flag, "q" -quit the game
+The actions the player can choose: "e" - excavate, "f" - flag, "q" -quit the game
 * Note that "e" and "f" require the player to also add the coordinates of the element in board they want to manipulate (e.g. "e 0 0")
+* Use 'e' to excavate an element in the game board; use 'f' to flag an element that you consider as a mine

 Winning condition: if all non-mine elements of the game board have been executed and all mines are flagged Losing condition: if one mine is being evacuated, you lose!